Automated incident response (AIR) in Office 365

 During the hunting phase, risks and threats are assigned to various hunting steps.

 Remediation is the final phase of the playbook.
 During this phase, remediation steps are taken, based on the investigation and hunting phases.

 Example: A security administrator triggers an investigation from Threat Explorer

-In addition to automatic investigations that are triggered by an alert, your organization's security operations team can trigger an automatic investigation from a view in Threat Explorer.
+In addition to automated investigations that are triggered by an alert, your organization's security operations team can trigger an automated investigation from a view in Threat Explorer.